 The hiring system at Dropbox according to an article on Business Insider puts a lot of emphasis on the team mentality of candidates than anything else.
 Dropbox’s COO, Dennis Woodside, says that they expect two things in potential hires: a team oriented mindset (We, not, I), and a very detailed answer on the role the candidate played in a specific project.

-They also understand that employees cannot produce 100% of the objectives assigned to them due to various reasons and so expect people to hit about 70% of their goals.
-That’s coupled with frequent goal reviews which involves 6 weeks of serious sprinting to meet set objectives before the break when these goals are reviewed.
+They also understand that employees cannot produce 100% of the objectives assigned to them due to various reasons.
+However, Dropbox still expects the staff to hit about 70% of their goals.
+They do frequent goal reviews that involve 6 weeks of serious sprinting to meet the set objectives before the break when these goals are to be reviewed.